European-XFEL/xFrame/docs/fxs/getting_started.md

 # Getting Started
-The following section walks you through the outlined fxs workflow.
+The following section walks you through the fxs workflow.
 First lets setup the xframe home directory by calling:
 ```console
 $ xframe --setup_home HOME_PATH
 ```
 and substituting `HOME_PATH` with where ever you want xframe to store files by default, if no value for `HOME_PATH` is given `~/.xframe` will be used.

-??? note "Super short version of getting started"
+??? note "Short version of getting started"
-	If you are willing to skip first outline step of extracting correlations from scattering patterns, the super short version of this tutorial consists of executing the commands
+	If you are willing to skip first step of extracting correlations from scattering patterns, the short version of this tutorial consists of executing the commands
 	```console
 	$ xframe fxs simulate_ccd tutorial
 	$ xframe fxs extract tutorial